benbuck/finestray/README.md

 example, you could combine the modifier `alt win` with the key `esc` to make a hotkey `alt win esc`.
 Or you could combine a modifier `ctrl win` with the key `-` to make a hotkey `ctrl win -`.

-You can also leave a hotkey or modifier empty or specify `none` to disable the it.
+You can also leave a hotkey or modifier empty or specify `none` to disable it.

 ### Auto-tray settings